What TV show would you choose?

 WHISKER WISDOM CATERVIEW WITH CREALDE!

 Whisker Wisdom Caterview with Crealde!
-I’m launching this series with Crealde, a 19-pound pure white male feline with a real ‘catitude.’
+Meet a 19-pound pure white male feline with a real ‘catitude.’

-If you’ve read the stories, you appreciate how difficult it was to get him to sit for this interview.
+If you’ve read the Falcon Shifter stories, you appreciate how difficult it was to get him to sit for this interview.

-He can be a bit aloof to say it nicely depending on his mood.
+He can come across as aloof to say it nicely.
+And it always depends on his mood.
 Graciously, he agreed to our chat.
-But, under one condition.
+But he had a deal-breaker condition.
 The interview must be all about him.
-We struck a good deal, especially when I reminded him he was the first in the Caterview series.

 Crealde’s human is Echo Stargazer, an eccentric psychic mind reader.
-They live on the second floor of their Pepto Bismol pink home in Nocturne Falls, Georgia.
-Echo’s fascinating Carpe Diem shop is on the first floor, full of potions, oils, costumes, gems, books, and assorted magical knick-knackery.
+They live on the second floor of their charming multi-level old South style home in Nocturne Falls, Georgia.
+Echo’s Carpe Diem shop is on the first floor, full of potions, oils, costumes, gems, books, and assorted magical knick-knackery.
 In her private quarters, Echo gives psychic readings.

 ME: Crealde, good to see you.
 We haven’t had a chance to catch up for several years.
 How’s it been going for you?